Stanley Davidson: Personal life

 Davidson married Isabel Margaret Anderson (d.1979) on 27 July 1927 in Edinburgh.
 They had no children.

 They lived in Woodhall House in Juniper Green, south-west of Edinburgh from 1953 to 1957.
 He died on 27 September 1981.

 He is buried in the ancient stone vault of his ancestor, George Davidson of Newmills, in Currie churchyard, near his family home.

 Books published

+Davidson's medical textbook Principles and Practice of Medicine was first published in 1952.
+His lecture notes that he had previously distributed to students while working in the University of Edinburgh formed the basis of this publication.
+The book was of "modest size and price" and was well received by medical students.
+The book is now in its 24th edition, is considered a standard text for undergraduate medical students, and has sold over two million copies altogether.

 In 1959 Davidson wrote, with collaborators A.P Meiklejohn and R. Passmore, the book Human nutrition and Dietetics that dealt with nutrition and health.
 The book has remained a standard reference on nutrition since then.

-A more well known work of Davidson is Principles and Practice of Medicine, a medical textbook which he first published in 1952.
-His lecture notes that he had previously distributed to students while working in the University of Edinburgh formed the basis of this publication.
-The book was of "modest size and price" and was well received by medical students.
-The book is now in its 24th edition, is considered a standard textbook for undergraduate medical students, and has sold over two million copies altogether.

 He co-wrote The Textbook of Medical Treatment with Sir Derrick Dunlop.